The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Summary

 \section{Summary}

 In summary, we systematically investigated the band structures, magnetocrystalline anisotropy energy, first- and second-order magneto-optical effects, and intrinsically anomalous transport properties in monolayer and bilayer Cr\textit{XY} (\textit{X} = S, Se, Te; \textit{Y} = Cl, Br, I) by employing the first-principles calculations.
 From the band structures, monolayer and bilayer CrS\textit{Y} and CrSe\textit{Y} are identified to be narrow band-gap semiconductors, whereas monolayer and bilayer CrTe\textit{Y} are multi-band metals.
 The results of magnetocrystalline anisotropy energy show that CrTeBr and CrTeI prefer to out-of-plane magnetization, whereas the other seven family members of Cr\textit{XY} are in favor of in-plane magnetization.
 The magnetic ground states for bilayer Cr\textit{XY} are confirmed, that is, bilayer CrSI, CrSeCl, and CrTeCl present strong interlayer ferromagnetic coupling, whereas the other ones show interlayer antiferromagnetic coupling.
 The magnetic group theory identifies the nonzero elements of optical conductivity tensor, which in turn determines the symmetry of magneto-optical Kerr and Faraday effects as well as the anomalous Hall, anomalous Nernst, and anomalous thermal Hall effects.
 The above physical effects can only exist in monolayer and bilayer ferromagnetic Cr\textit{XY} with out-of-plane magnetization.
 The magneto-optical strength for the Kerr and Faraday effects of bilayer Cr\textit{XY} are nearly two times that of monolayer Cr\textit{XY} due to the doubled magnetization, and the magneto-optical strength of both monolayer and bilayer Cr\textit{XY} increase distinctly with the increasing of atomic number in \textit{X} or \textit{Y} because of the enhanced spin-orbital coupling.
-The largest Kerr and Faraday rotation angles in the moderate energy range (1 $\sim$ 5 eV) are found in bilayer CrSeI, which turns out to be 1.53$^\circ$ and 0.20$^\circ$, respectively.
+The largest Kerr and Faraday rotation angles in the moderate energy range (1 $\sim$ 5 eV) are found in bilayer CrSeI, which turns out to be 1.49$^\circ$ and 0.20$^\circ$, respectively.
 The anomalous transport properties of Cr\textit{XY} are considerably large under proper hole or electron doping.
 For instance, the anomalous Hall, anomalous Nernst, and anomalous thermal Hall conductivities reach up to their maximums of 3.61 $e^2/h$, -3.71 AK$^{-1}$m$^{-1}$, and 0.17 WK$^{-1}$m$^{-1}$ in bilayer CrTeI, monolayer CrSBr, and bilayer CrTeI, respectively.
 In the case of in-plane magnetization, the second-order magneto-optical effects do exist in both ferromagnetic and antiferromagnetic Cr\textit{XY}, in contrast to the first-order ones.
 The calculated Sch{\"a}fer-Hubert and Voigt effects are considerable large in Cr\textit{XY}.
-For example, the largest Sch{\"a}fer-Hubert and Voigt rotation angles are found to be 13.58 $^\circ$ and -1.67$^\circ$ in bilayer ferromagnetic CrTeCl, and to be 11.48 $^\circ$ and -1.50$^\circ$ in bilayer antiferromagnetic CrTeCl, respectively.
-Our results show that 2D van der Waals layered magnets Cr\textit{XY} may be excellent material candidates for promising applications to magneto-optical devices, spintronics, and spin caloritronics.
+For example, the largest Sch{\"a}fer-Hubert and Voigt rotation angles are found to be 13.39 $^\circ$ and -1.67$^\circ$ in bilayer ferromagnetic CrTeCl, and to be 11.31$^\circ$ and -1.50$^\circ$ in bilayer antiferromagnetic CrTeCl, respectively.